PierreBx/ariane-xml/tests/README.md

 ### Prerequisites

-- ExpoCLI binary must be built: `mkdir -p build && cd build && cmake .. && make`
+- Ariane-XML binary must be built: `mkdir -p build && cd build && cmake .. && make`
 - All test data files must be present in `tests/data/`
 - All schema files must be present in `tests/schemas/`